jakerudolph/matlab_standards/matlab_standards.md

 **Description:** Vectorization **SHOULD** be used to apply operations to arrays where feasible.

 **Rationale:** Vectorized loops are faster, more robust, more readable, and more maintainable.
+Matlab was designed to work in this way.

 DO:
 ```matlab